dz4k/deno-htmx-starter/README.md

  - Oak
  - NanoJSX (as a template engine)

-htmx brings the interactivity of SPAs to 80s-style links-and-forms apps, radically expanding frontend possibilities and improving user experience while keeping the simple programming model of a server that accepts requests and returns HTML.
+htmx brings the interactivity of SPAs to classical, links-and-forms apps &mdash;
+radically expanding frontend possibilities and improving user experience while keeping the simple programming model of a server that accepts requests and returns HTML.